adsforce/docs/docs/en/sdk-integrations/quick-start/Unity/README.md

 Tracking Revenue
 ----------------

-### About IAP for Android
+### In-app Purchase for Android

-If the in-app purchase uses the google payment, you can call one of the following method to report this payment.
+If the IAP (in-app purchase) uses the google payment, you can call one of the following method to report this payment.

 Method One (Recommend)
 ```